Lightning-AI/pytorch-lightning/docs/source/starter/style_guide.rst

             self.lr = params.lr
             self.coef_x = params.coef_x

-Models defined as such leave you with many questions; what is coef_x? is it a string? a float? what is the range? etc...
+Models defined as such leave you with many questions, such as what is coef_x?
+Is it a string?
+A float?
+What is the range?
 Instead, be explicit in your init

 .. testcode::